 Understanding Lens Diffraction In Photography

 The effect of diffraction is that your photograph’s sharpness will decrease at smaller and smaller apertures.
 Lens diffraction occurs based on the principles of physics.
-Therefore, as your aperture reduces, light waves begin spreading out to increasingly, interfere with one another and blur your photograph’s finer details.
+Therefore, as your aperture reduces, light waves begin spreading out increasingly, interfere with one another, and blur your photograph’s finer details.

 While the above explanation is simple, it can still confuse amateur photographers.
 It is essential to understand the physical causes of diffraction to help improve your photography.
 For example, at what point does lens diffraction start affecting your images?
 What can you do to prevent its effects?